JosephPBaruch/data_web_app/README.md

 - 6/30/2023: Tried to include fetch.js into index.html but there is an issue with the MIME type (?).
 I need to experiment with this more and figure out how to properly include the file.
 - 7/1/2023: Having trouble exporting my fetch.js file in my index.html file.
 I am not sure what the issue is.
 Need to continue to research this to figure out the solution.
 - 7/2/2023: Reasearched node.js, express.js and javascript to better understand what is going on behind the scenes.
+- 7/3/2023: Was able to successfully display weather data fetched from the Meteomatics API to my localhost server on index.html.
+I did this through researching more on promises.
+Result isnt exactly what I want but it will do for now in building my website.
+Also, updated TODO for each file, updated README, and added styles.css.